Where do I find last year's state/local refund so I can report it on this year's taxes?

-Most states and many localities send Form 1099-G to taxpayers who received a state/locality refund last year.
-If your state sent one, you should have it by mid-February at the latest.
+Many states and localities send Form 1099-G to taxpayers who received a refund last year, which reports the amount.
+If your state or locality sent one, you should have it by mid-February.

 - Your bank statement showing a direct deposit from your state/locality, assuming the entire refund was a single deposit;

-- By contacting your state tax agency (for state tax refunds);
+- Your state tax agency (for state refunds) or municipality (for local refunds).